 huts | St James Walkway, North Canterbury

-It’s possible to sleep in a serviced hut every night, they are supposed to have firewood supplied, or coal, and have the usual hut features, water, mattresses and a good roof.
+It’s possible to sleep in a serviced hut every night, they are supposed to have firewood supplied, or coal, and have the usual hut features, water, mattresses, and a good roof.

-Here’s the huts you might encounter on the walkway.
+Here are the huts you might encounter on the walkway.

-There’s also a few in the vicinity that might also be worth a visit:
+There are also a few in the vicinity that might also be worth a visit:

 Tramping times | St James Walkway – North Canterbury